knowrahman/AWS-SAA-C02-Course/README.md

 <http://169.254.169.254/latest/user-data>

 Anything you pass in is executed by the instance OS **only once on launch!** It is for launch time configuration only.
+It won't execute when you restart the instance, only once at launch

 EC2 doesn't validate the user data.
 You can tell EC2 to pass in trash data and the data will be injected.
 The OS needs to understand the user data.